 E. Robert Wright, Board Member

-Bob is an AV Martindale-Hubbell rated lawyer and Senior Counsel for Friends of the River.
+Bob is an AV Martindale-Hubbell rated lawyer and Counsel for Sierra Club California.
 His legal career in Fresno and Sacramento started in 1972 and has ranged from being a law firm partner in private practice including representation of groups seeking enforcement of environmental laws to public practice prosecuting environmental and white collar crime.
 He was Adjunct Professor of Environmental Law at San Joaquin College of Law in Fresno from 1990 to 2003.

 When Friends of the River challenged the Army Corps of Engineers’ rule prohibiting any vegetation other than grass on all of the nation’s levees and the Corps moved to dismiss, Bob won the decision denying that motion.
 Other victories include the decision in the national class action that school buildings are damaged by the mere presence of asbestos; and the decision finding that the nationwide U.S. Forest Service anti-wilderness land management planning known as RARE II (roadless area review and evaluation) violated the National Environmental Policy Act.
 Bob also led the inter-disciplinary planning team that developed the Regional Plan adopted by the California Tahoe Regional Planning Agency in 1975.